 “Kitchen” is the name of a room in the Smart Controller app.

 “All blinds” is the name of a group in the Amazon Alexa app

-Amazon Alexa open/close all blinds
+Using Alexa to control all blinds

 Open the Amazon Alexa app, tap on the menu icon in the upper left corner, then select Smart Home.

 Tap on the plus button located on the top right corner of the app.
 On the bottom of the page, tap on "Add Group".